adrianocola/vogels-cache/README.md

 Create the item in DynamoDB and then cache it.
 Accept CACHE_RESULT option to prevent caching.

 ##### .update(item, options, callback)
-By default the returned item will be cached.
-Accept CACHE_RESULT option to prevent caching.
+The returned item will NOT be cached and the item will be removed from cache (if it exists).

 ##### .destroy(hashKey, rangeKey, options, callback)
 Remove item from cache after sucessfull deletion from DynamoDB.